 Community Service Bars

 The Community Service bars recognize girls who make a difference within their community, both within and outside of Girl Scouts.
 You can earn the Community Service bar as a Cadette, Senior, and Ambassador by providing 20 hours of service to an outside organization, or earn the Community Service to Girl Scouting bar by providing 20 hours of service to Girl Scouts.
 Submit the Community Service Bar Approval form to council for approval before beginning your service hours.
+Upon completion service bars can be purchased from your closest Girl Scout Shop or online.

 Bridge to Adult Girl Scout Adult Award